Say NO To Buying Used Body Armour!

 “Would you buy a used parachute that you didn’t know the history of, strap it onto your back, jump out of a plane and hope for the best?”

-What a great question, and I very much hope I know your answer.
+What a great question, and I very much hope your answer is a given.

 Any of these issues could potentially lead to a major performance loss and lead to the defeat of such body armour… which could subsequently could lead to the loss of your life.

 Well, you might say, money is a major issue in today’s financial climate and body armour are not the cheapest of all products.
 Yes, you are certainly right with such statement, but gambling with your life cannot be the solution.
 Go to a reputable body armour manufacturer, explain your situation, make a case and give it your best shot.
-Sometimes they will listen… I would!
+Sometimes they will listen.. and sometimes they will want to help as much as they can to see you be safe.

 There is another saying, which makes quite a bit of sense: “You pay peanuts you get monkeys’, meaning if you expect from a product to save your life and if your life might well depend on it… you will have to pay a certain price for it.
 If you are a true professional and really want to be the best you can be, then you really should understand that being ill-equipped or purchasing low quality equipment can have a colossal impact on the outcome of certain situations you may well have to face one day.